GenderDysphoria/GenderDysphoria.fyi/public/en/biochemical-dysphoria.md

   '1222743749920464896'
 ] tweets=meta.tweets className="oneblock" }}</div> }!}

 Sometimes you will hear naysayers suggesting that taking hormone therapy always improves mental health.
 I heard this myself when I came out to my mother.
 "Estrogen makes everyone happier."
 This is flat out false.
-When cis people are put on cross hormone therapy it always results in dysphoria.
+When cis people are put on cross-hormone therapy it always results in dysphoria.
 This is one reason why Spironolactone is rarely ever prescribed to men, because the anti-androgen factor causes mental instability.
-Five to ten percent of cis women suffer from Polycystic Ovarian Syndrome (PCOS), a condition which causes the ovaries to produce testosterone instead of estrogen.
-Ask any one of them how their mental health has been, and they will give you an ear full.
+Five to ten percent of cis women suffer from [polycystic ovary syndrome (PCOS)](https://en.wikipedia.org/wiki/Polycystic_ovary_syndrome), a condition which causes the ovaries to produce testosterone instead of estrogen.
+Ask any one of them how their mental health has been, and they will give you an earful.

 One very potent demonstration of this is the tragic case of [David Reimer](https://en.wikipedia.org/wiki/David_Reimer).
 At seven months of age David and his twin brother were given circumcisions to treat a bad case of phimosis (a skin condition on the foreskin).
 David's went horribly wrong, and the penis was destroyed.
 The decision was made to perform vaginoplasty and raise him as a girl, including estrogen therapy at pubescence.
-By the age of 13 he was deep into suicidal depression and suffering greatly, as no amount of coaching and encouraging can make a boy enjoy being a girl.
+By the age of 13, he was deep into suicidal depression and suffering greatly, as no amount of coaching and encouraging can make a boy enjoy being a girl.
 When his parents informed him of what had happened, he returned to a male presentation, switched to testosterone therapy, and over the course of his teen years had multiple operations in order to transition back to male.

 People know when they're living the wrong gender.

 Psychologist John Money oversaw David's case and was largely responsible for the decisions that were made in David's upbringing.
 Money, seeking to make a name for himself, massively misreported on David's case, calling it a complete success in his reports.
 The result of this echoes to this day, as Money's reports were used as an example of why performing genital corrective surgeries on intersex infants was an appropriate course of action.
-Fifty years later there are still doctors who believe that you can just change a child's genitals and raise them as that gender, and it will stick.
+Fifty years later there are still doctors who believe that you can just change a child's genitals and raise them as that gender and it will stick.

 This is the tragedy of the [intersex](https://en.wikipedia.org/wiki/Intersex) community.
 Roughly one in every 60 births results in some kind of intersex condition (though not all of these are related to genitalia).
 Often times the "corrective" procedures used on intersex children results in a loss of function and/or sensation.
 Far too frequently, doctors would opt towards forced female assignment because it was easier to construct a vulva than a penis.